 - Sustainable computing and storage practices instituted by LTS

-- On-campus farmers market from Regeneration student farm
+- On-campus farm stand from Regeneration student farm

 Students bring their own commitment to sustainability to Wellesley, sharpen it, and take it back out to the world again.